 Students practice hiding and finding the beacon.

-Students learn how to make and receive radio urgency and
+Students learn how to recognize and track down sources of radio frequency interference.

 Students practice emergency procedures.
 Emergency calls are not made on the air of course.

 Students learn to recognize and sort different types of electronic components using a component tester.

 Students practice sorting a selection of common electronic components using a component tester until they can recognize them by eye.